jeffleon/simple-shell/README.md

 ------------
 &mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;&mdash;

-&bull;Now our shell also handles **commands with arguments**, for example if we want to show or list our files in a long way in a certain directory, let's say the directory where the temporary files are saved, bone **/tmp**, this in our mini_shell would **look like this:**
+&bull; Now our shell also handles **commands with arguments**, for example if we want to show or list our files in a long way in a certain directory, let's say the directory where the temporary files are saved, bone **/tmp**, this in our mini_shell would **look like this:**

 ------------